For Pro Speech customers

 Raising your eyebrows to emphasize surprise

 Grimacing when describing a struggle or experiencing pain

-Smiling when speaking to emphasise a happy point or story, or a brief smile during a serious note to lighten the mood
+Smiling when speaking to emphasize a happy point or story, or a brief smile during a serious note to lighten the mood

-Leaning back and looking up to emphasise the height of a roller coaster you were looking at
+Leaning back and looking up to emphasize the height of a roller coaster you were looking at

 Walking to two different spots on the stage to illustrate contrast when talking about two different points